yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-migrate.md

 ### Cutover

-This is the last phase of switching your application from pointing to your source database to pointing to your target YugabyteDB.
+Cutover is the last phase of switching your application from pointing to your source database to pointing to your target YugabyteDB.

-Keep monitoring the metrics displayed on export data and import data processes.
-After you notice that the import of events is catching up to the exported events, you are ready to cutover.
+Keep monitoring the metrics displayed for export data and import data processes.
+After you notice that the import of events is catching up to the exported events, you are ready to perform a cutover.
 You can use the "Remaining events" metric displayed in the import data process to help you determine the cutover.

 Perform the following steps as part of the cutover process: